-Both ogres were now watching him, as if they’d never before seen anything like him.
+Both ogres stood watching him, as if they’d never before seen anything like him.
 Flaring their flat, warty nostrils, they sniffed the musty air.
-Morgan’s scent seemed to excite them and they let go of their booty and began shuffling towards him.
+Morgan’s scent seemed to excite them and they grunted at each other, threw away their booty and began shuffling towards him.

 His wits returning, he spun around and ran back to the laboratory.

 At the door he half-whispered, half-yelled, “Monsters!
 Run!”